-Once you have zeroed in on your niche, decided your required features, and monetization strategy, the next step is to get a domain name and a hosting solution for your site.
+Once you have zeroed in on your niche, decided on your features, and monetization strategy, the next step is to get a domain name and a hosting solution for your site.

-Keep following things in mind while choosing them:
+Keep the following things in mind while choosing them:

 - Domain name

-For hosting, keep in mind that e-Learning sites are different from any other kind of site in terms of resource consumption.
+For hosting, keep in mind that e-Learning sites are different from other websites in terms of resource consumption.

-The sessions of these sites last much longer than the sessions of any other kind of website, and depending on the size of your market you may have hundreds or even thousands of active sessions at any point in time.
+The sessions of these sites last much longer than normal sessions.
+And depending on the size of your market you may have hundreds or even thousands of active sessions at any point in time.

 Moreover, if your courses are going to include video content then each of the sessions will also be consuming a lot of bandwidth.

 So you should get a dedicated hosting server for your e-Learning site instead of a shared hosting plan.